vickicarrica/Mission-Visualization-Toolkit/README.md

 # Contributions

 We welcome contributions and additions!
 To make a change you must:
-*Fork the repository.
+* Fork the repository.
-*Make the change on Unity
+* Make the change on Unity
-*Build the project using WebGL.
+* Build the project using WebGL.
 Select the folder ProjectName > Builds and add a new build number.
-*Open Github Desktop and open the repository.
+* Open Github Desktop and open the repository.
-*Commit and push your changes onto Github
+* Commit and push your changes onto Github
-*To open a website of the changed project:
+* To open a website of the changed project:
- -Go to settings in your repository
+ - Go to settings in your repository
- -Go to Pages within Settings
+ - Go to Pages within Settings
- -Select branch as master under Source
+ - Select branch as master under Source
- -Open the website at username.github.io/project-name/Builds/buildNumber/pageName.html (example url, replace fields with corresponding information)
+ - Open the website at username.github.io/project-name/Builds/buildNumber/pageName.html (example url, replace fields with corresponding information)

  Please be conscious of crediting our work when changes are made.

  # Acknowledgements

 We'd like to begin by thanking NASA as a whole for the opportunity to intern this summer.
 The Goddard Space Flight center did a particularly good job of making our internships meaningful and exciting experiences.
 The Space Communications and Navigations (SCaN) team were incredibly welcoming and kind to us and aided us immensely during our project.

 We cannot thank our mentor, George D. Bussey, enough for all of his help during this summer.
 He went above and beyond to provide an educational and worthwhile project.
 We would also like to thank our co-mentor, Elana Resnick, for helping those who attend Gilman school be a part of this project.